Gajjala-Yashwanth-Reddy/hubspot_dbt_assignment/README.md

 #### 2. Staging

 Light transformations and normalizations such as renaming fields, casting types, and standardizing columns.
-Models here mirror raw structure for ease of reuse.

 Examples:
 - `stg__listings`